JorisHartog/wut/README.md

 # wut
-The *wot utility tool*, wot being the abbreviation of *wut organized topic*.

 ## Description
-A pass-like wrapper to organize cheatsheets, written in good ol' bash.
+A cheatsheet organizer, written in good ol' bash.

 ## Installation
 Installing wut is simple!
 Just clone the repository and run the installation script: